-- We looked at every company in the Fortune 500 to determine which companies generate signficant direct behavioral data from interactions with customers either in a Business-to-Business or Business-to-Consumer fashion – this narrowed the list to 158 companies
+- We looked at every company in the Fortune 500 to determine which companies generate significant direct behavioral data from interactions with customers either in a Business-to-Business or Business-to-Consumer fashion – this narrowed the list to 158 companies

 - We furthered narrowed our analysis to only companies who sell primarily to consumers in a B2C model in a direct fashion, as they are the ones sitting on the largest amount of behavioral data.
 E.g. this includes companies like Walmart that interact with consumers directly either in-store or online, and doesn’t include say, energy companies like Exxon.

-- We furthered narrowed our analysis set to a subset of industries that have seen the most amount of startup activity in their space and where there is opportunity for primarily digital innovation.
+- We further narrowed our analysis set to a subset of industries that have seen the most amount of startup activity in their space and where there is an opportunity for primarily digital innovation.
 This narrowed our industry focus to 3 key industries: Automotive Retailing, Financial Services, and General Retail, resulting in a total analysis set of 70 companies.
 Note that Insurance companies are excluded from Financial Services.

 - We analyzed all 70 companies across two dimensions: